david-cortes/pwlistorder/README.md

 print(ordering_minconflict)
 print(ordering_pagerank)
 ```
-All functions are documented internally through docstrings (e.g. you can try `? pagerank` to see which parameters it takes).
+All functions are documented internally through docstrings (e.g. you can try `help(pagerank)` to see which parameters it takes).
 The package has only been tested under Python 3.

 ## References
 * Ailon, N., Charikar, M., & Newman, A. (2008).
 Aggregating inconsistent information: ranking and clustering.
 Journal of the ACM (JACM), 55(5), 23.